jxnl/blog/docs/writing/posts/consulting.md

 - Increasing prices is easy since asking is easy, but I'm reaching a point where pricing might be a function of demand.
 - I don't have an exit plan.
 Unless I end up joining OpenAI, there's no opportunity to sell the company to someone else at a multiple.
 While that's not the goal, it's something to think about.
 - Outreach: I do zero outreach as a function of my public speaking or content creation.
 It's important to remember that you have to eat what you kill.
 I'm pretty stable right now, but I definitely acknowledge it as another 'leverage' point that I can improve on.

+## Conclusion

+Alot of this post is really about understanding and define what value is, and pricing against that.
+The situational assessment is something that communicates your understanding what is valueable, and presenting a plan to capture that.
+All of your content creation and marketing should be focused on delivering value in one of the 4 ways:

+1. Dream outcome
+2. Perceived likelihood of success
+3. Perceived time to success
+4. Perceived difficulty of success

+If your content addresses one, great, if it addresses two, even better.
+If it addresses all four, you're golden.
+If you can demonstrate that you can deliver on those four things...
+You're winning.